fungamer2-2/BicameralAGI/README.md

 ### Why Bicameral Architecture for AGI?

-**Specialized Processing**: Different cognitive functions (emotion, memory, reasoning, creativity) can operate in parallel with their own specialized subsystems.
+**Specialized Processing**: Different cognitive functions (emotion, memory, reasoning, creativity) operate in parallel within their own specialized classes.

-**Internal Dialogue**: The interaction between conscious and subconscious processes mirrors human decision-making complexity.
+**Internal Dialogue**: The interaction between conscious thoughts and the `SubconsciousProcessor` mirrors human decision-making complexity.

-**Emergent Behavior**: Multiple interacting systems can produce responses that are more than the sum of their parts.
+**Emergent Behavior**: Multiple interacting systems produce responses that are more than the sum of their parts.

 **Natural Conflict Resolution**: Different subsystems can have competing goals, requiring negotiation and compromise like human psychology.